Introduction: What Is IELTS and Why Does It Matter for Your Future?

 What makes it different?

-- Reading passages from academic journals, textbooks, and scholarly articles
+- Reading passages from academic journals and scholarly articles

-- Writing Task 1 requiring you to describe and interpret visual data (graphs, charts, diagrams, maps, processes)
+- Writing Task 1: Describe and interpret visual data (graphs, charts, diagrams, processes)

 - Complex vocabulary and formal language structures